FirelyTeam/firely-net-sdk/client-search.md

 FHIR has extensive support for searching resources through the use of the REST interface.
 Describing all the possibilities is outside the scope of this document, but much more details can be found online in the [specification][fhir-search].

-Resources, Bundles, even individual Elements and BundleEntries can be validated using the `FhirValidator` class from the Hl7.Model.Validation namespace:

 The FHIR client has a few operations to do basic search.

 ### Searching within a specific type of resource